 Skip to content

-Brazilian, Mexican Presidents Offer Whatever Help Needed to Avoid a US War Against Venezuela
+Brazilian and Mexican Presidents Offer Whatever Help Needed To Avoid a U.S. War on Venezuela

-Brazilian President Luiz Inacio Lula da Silva reported today that he has told both Venezuelan President Nicolás Maduro and U.S. President Donald Trump that Brazil is available, if and when there interest in a dialogue.
-Brazil has a many-kilometer-long border with Venezuela, and feels a responsibility for maintaining peace in South American continent, Lula told reporters; “we do not want a war here in our continent.”
+Brazilian President Luiz Inácio Lula da Silva reported on Dec.
+18 that he has told both Venezuelan President Nicolás Maduro and U.S. President Donald Trump that Brazil is available, if and when there be interest in a dialogue.
+Brazil has a many-kilometer border with Venezuela, and feels a responsibility for maintaining peace in the South American continent.
+Lula told reporters: “we do not want a war here in our continent.”

 “There are people who, in order to engage in politics, need to have an enemy,” he suggested.